qemus/qemu-arm/readme.md

   If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.

-* ### How do I increase the amount of CPU or RAM?
+* ### How do I change the amount of CPU or RAM?

-  By default, a single CPU core and 1 GB of RAM are allocated to the container.
+  By default, the container is allowed to use a maximum of 1 CPU core and 1 GB of RAM.

-  If there arises a need to increase this, add the following environment variables:
+  If you want to adjust this, you can specify the desired amount using the following environment variables:

   ```yaml
   environment: